fermentation in agriculture

 • Fermentation-derived byproducts

-These extracts are designed to be applied to soil or growing media as part of regular soil management practices.
+These products are applied to soil or growing media as part of regular soil management routines.

 Soil is a living system made up of minerals, organic matter, water, air, and biological life.
-Fermented plant extracts are applied to support this system rather than to act directly on plants.
+Fermented plant extracts are used to support this system rather than act directly on plants.

 • Contribute organic compounds to the soil

-Their role is indirect and systemic, focusing on soil quality rather than immediate plant response.
+Their role is indirect and systemic, focused on soil quality over time.

 • They are not plant protection products

-• They are not biostimulants making specific performance claims
+• They are not intended to make direct performance claims

-Fermented plant extracts are best understood as supportive soil inputs within broader agricultural and horticultural systems.
+They are best understood as supportive inputs within a broader soil management approach.

 Final note